 In 1891, he was married to Mary A. Ryan (?-1942), daughter of Joseph Ryan of Portage la Prairie, at Port Arthur, Ontario.
 They had one son and two daughters.
-His son served with the Canadian Expeditionary Force in World War One and was killed in action.
-He served as President of the Conservative Association, the Commonwealth Club, the Manitoba Bar Association (1920-1921), and the Law Society of Manitoba (1925-1928).
+His son served with the Canadian Expeditionary Force in the First World War and was killed in action.
+He served as President of the Conservative Association, Commonwealth Club, Manitoba Bar Association (1920-1921), and Law Society of Manitoba (1925-1928).
 He was a prominent member of the Manitoba Conservative party.
 His recreations included shooting and golf.
 He was a member of the Lakewood Country Club, St. Charles Country Club, Carleton Club, Winnipeg Winter Club, and Manitoba Club.
-He was instrumental in the founding of the Winnipeg Flying Club and the Empire Club of Manitoba.
+He was instrumental in the founding of the Winnipeg Flying Club and Empire Club of Manitoba.
 In 1925, his residence was at 360 Wellington Crescent in Winnipeg.
 Near the end of his life, he lived at 810 Grosvenor Avenue.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.